components-ai/css.gui/readme.md

 This project is a work in (rapid) progress.

-Please bear with us as the API stabilizes and more (missing) functionality is added.
+Over the next few weeks the API will be stabilizing as more functionality is added.
+CSS GUI only supports a portion of the CSS spec currently, but the intention is to support it all in the future.

-We welcome any and all contributions and would love it if you try to experiment with CSS GUI and report bugs or open up feature requests.
+We welcome any and all contributions.
+We'd love it if you try to experiment with CSS GUI.
+Please feel free to report bugs or open up feature requests.

 ## Why?